0xsequence/contracts-library/src/tokens/ERC721/README.md

 ## ERC721BaseToken

 This contract is a base implementation of the ERC-721 token standard.
 It leverages the [Azuki ERC-721A implementation](https://www.erc721a.org/) for gas efficiency.
-It includes role based access control features from the [OpenZeppelin AccessControl](https://docs.openzeppelin.com/contracts/4.x/access-control) contract, to provide control over added features.
-Please refer to OpenZeppelin documentation for more information on AccessControl.
+It includes role based access control features from the [OpenZeppelin AccessControlEnumberable](https://docs.openzeppelin.com/contracts/4.x/access-control) contract, to provide control over added features.
+Please refer to OpenZeppelin documentation for more information on `AccessControlEnumberable`.

 The contract supports the [ERC2981 token royalty standard](https://eips.ethereum.org/EIPS/eip-2981) via the ERC2981Controlled contract.
 Please refer to the ERC2981Controlled documentation for more information on token royalty.